paulkaefer/Teaching_Portfolio/README.md

 <!--<p align="right">I co-authored an introductory Python textbook!</p>-->

 ## Experience
+I co-authored [an introductory Python textbook](https://us.sagepub.com/en-us/nam/introduction-to-python-programming-for-business-and-social-science-applications/book268933), which was published in August 2020.

 * **October–December 2022**: Python Crash Courses at the Plymouth Library
   * Anticipating teaching four more crash courses in Fall 2023.
 * **May–September 2021**: Adjunct Instructor at Southern New Hampshire University